At the pelvic brim the urogenital fascia accompanied the ureters and the hypogastric nn. into the pelvis

 Contains: pancreas, retroperitoneal segments of the duodenum, ascending and descending colon and the mesenteric root.

-With the relation of the anterior pararenal space and descending colon Chang et al (2019) found the anterior renal fascia along the descending colon segment extended as the urogenital fascia in the sigmoid colon segment and visceral fascia in the pelvis.
+With the relation of the anterior pararenal space and descending colon Chang et al (2019) found the anterior renal fascia along the descending colon segment extended as the urogenital fascia in the sigmoid colon segment and presacral fascia (Muntean 1999) in the pelvis.

 Superior mesnteric artery

-The superior mesenteric artery is an important landmark for the anterior renal fascia, mesentery and the suspensory ligament of the duodenum (ligament of Treitz).
+The superior mesenteric artery is an important landmark for the anterior renal fascia, root of the mesentery, transverse mesocolon and the suspensory ligament of the duodenum (ligament of Treitz).

 Martin (1942) found below the superior mesenteric artery the anterior renal fascia crosses the midline to join the contralateral anterior renal fascia and superior to the artery it covers the mass of connective tissue surrounding the origins of the coeliac axis (artery) and superior mesentery artery (in which lies the coeliac and superior mesenteric autonomic plexus).